scollier/SATraining/SATrainingEndToEnd.md

 ***We need to configure the kubelet and start the kubelet and proxy***

 * Edit `/etc/kubernetes/kubelet` to appear as below.
 Make sure you substitute kublet or minion IP addresses appropriately.
+You have to make two changes below.

 ```
 # The address for the info server to serve on